vitali-fedulov/images/README.md

 ## Example of comparing 2 photos

-To test this example go-file, you need to initialize modules from command line, because the latest version (v2) uses them:
+To test this example go-file, you need to initialize modules from command line, because v2 uses them:

 `go mod init foo`